oracle/truffleruby/doc/legal/legal.md

 TruffleRuby is copyright (c) 2013-2018 Oracle and/or its affiliates, and is made available to you under the terms of three licenses:

-* Eclipse Public License version 1.0
+* Eclipse Public License version 1.0, or
-* GNU General Public License version 2
+* GNU General Public License version 2, or
 * GNU Lesser General Public License version 2.1

 See `epl-1.0.txt`, `gpl-2.txt`, `lgpl-2.1.txt`.